 This award will be given to one or two students each year at Moving-Up Day, depending on the quality and quantity of applications received by the March 9th deadline.
 The winner(s) will receive a $250.00 check to be used primarily for their education at St. Lawrence University or to enhance their service and civic engagement opportunities, leadership experiences, or professional development.
 The recipient of the award will be required to follow up and report what the funds were used for by July 1 of the year receiving the award.
 Any undergraduate student at St. Lawrence University is invited to apply for the award.
 See below for notes on the award requirements.

 To apply for the Stemler Civic Engagement Award

 Please complete the online application form and submit the materials listed below.
-All materials may be submitted electronically on the application form and the application is due by March 9th at 11:59pm.
+All materials may be submitted electronically on the application form and the application is due by April 3, 2014.
 Applicants will be notified once all applications materials are received.

 The following materials are required for the applicant to be considered:

-- A recommendation letter from the Community Partner, Volunteer Coordinator or Supervisor that can speak to your service work on campus and in the North Country
+- A recommendation form from the Community Partner, Volunteer Coordinator or Supervisor that can speak to your service work on campus and in the North Country

-- A recommendation letter from another professional that can speak to your service work on campus and in the North Country (ex: an advisor, a Community Mentor, a professor, etc.)
+- A recommendation form from another professional that can speak to your service work on campus and in the North Country (ex: an advisor, a Community Mentor, a professor, etc.)